Compound Poisson distribution: Discrete compound Poisson distribution

 Feller's characterization of the compound Poisson distribution states that a non-negative integer valued r.v. $X$ is infinitely divisible if and only if its distribution is a discrete compound Poisson distribution.
-It can be shown that the negative binomial distribution is discrete infinitely divisible, i.e., if X has a negative binomial distribution, then for any positive integer n, there exist discrete i.i.d. random variables X1, ..., Xn whose sum has the same distribution that X has.
+The negative binomial distribution is discrete infinitely divisible, i.e., if X has a negative binomial distribution, then for any positive integer n, there exist discrete i.i.d. random variables X1, ..., Xn whose sum has the same distribution that X has.
 The shift geometric distribution is discrete compound Poisson distribution since it is a trivial case of negative binomial distribution.

 This distribution can model batch arrivals (such as in a bulk queue).
 The discrete compound Poisson distribution is also widely used in actuarial science for modelling the distribution of the total claim amount.